HUSTSeclab/redebug/README.md

 # ReDeBug
 Unpatched code clone detection tool - reimplemented version in Python.

-Please refer to our [IEEE S&P research paper](http://ieeexplore.ieee.org/document/6234404) and [USENIX ;login: article](https://www.usenix.org/publications/login/december-2012-volume-37-number-6/redebug-finding-unpatched-code-clones-entire-os) for technical details.
+Please refer to our [IEEE S&P research paper](http://ieeexplore.ieee.org/document/6234404) for technical details.

 _Note that this is a reimplemented version in Python for usability and adaptability, and different from the original faster C implementation used in IEEE S&P evaluation._